Mountain-Hydrology-Research-Group/data-analysis/modules/module7.md

  **C.** If the mean annual peak flow has increased to above 50,000 cfs, the town will rebuild the levees.
 What are the chances that our statistical test would fail to identify this change?

  **D.** Has there been a trend in peak flows between 1930 and 2010?
 How fast are peak flows changing, and is this trend significant?

-### Problem 3: Project Update (Graduate Students)

-Write out three clear (specific) questions that you are trying to answer in your project.
-For each question, provide 1-2 graphs that illustrate the answer to that question, as well as a couple sentences of explanation to accompany each graph (explain what you did to generate the graph, and what the graph shows).
-Do you think your answers are clear, or is further work needed?
-If you feel additional tests/analyses are needed, describe what you plan to do.
-If there are areas where you feel you need additional guidance, please describe the issues here.